PotHix/awesome-dactyl/README.md

 ## Models

 This list split all dactyl-like keyboads by their inspiration.
-Most (if not all) of them have an inspiration on dactyl, but if they got inspiration from a different keyboard as well, it will be added to this keyboard category.
+Most (if not all) of them have an inspiration on the origial dactyl, but there are many forks adapting it to use parts from other keyboards as well.
+They a secondary inspiration is found, we will use it as a priority (since this repository is already about dactyl 😛)

-The categorization is done mostly by appearance and user experience.

 ### Dactyl